w3c/wot-scripting-api/ManagerThing.md

 <img src=/images/ManagerThing_Fig2.png width=600 alt="Fig.3">

-The script of left hand side shows the part of ManagerThing program to manage servient and the APIs are exposed.<br>
+The script of left hand side (Script#1) shows the part of ManagerThing program to manage servient and the APIs are exposed.<br>

+The script of the middle (Script#2) shows a script from a Script repository.<br>
+- For example, a script in Script repository may include e.g. Create a new exposed Thing from a Thing Description.

-The script of right hand side shows a sript for ConsumedThing to manage the servient remotely.<br>
+The script of right hand side (Script#3) shows a sript for ConsumedThing to manage the servient remotely.<br>
 - For example, when client invoke "install" and "run" commands, servient gets script and save, then execute the script.

 The following diagram depicts how ManagerThing works based on the usage of a script installation.